astropenguin/xarray-dataclasses/README.md

 ### Coordof and Dataof type hints

-xarray-dataclasses provides advanced type hints, `Coordof[T]` and `Dataof[T]`.
+xarray-dataclasses provides advanced type hints, `Coordof` and `Dataof`.
 Unlike `Data` and `Coord`, they specify a dataclass that defines a DataArray class.
-This is useful, for example, when users want to add metadata to dimensions for [plotting].
+This is useful when users want to add metadata to dimensions for [plotting].
+For example:

 ```python
 from xarray_dataclasses import Coordof